Many of you have probably played one of those games that asks you to spot the difference between two pictures with very subtle changes.

-The Power Pressure Cooker XL and the Power Pressure Cooker Plus, which are both manufactured by Tristar, are nearly identical in both appearance and function.
+The Power Pressure Cooker XL (By Power Pressure Cooker XL) and the Power Cooker Plus (by Tristar), are nearly identical in both appearance and function.

 To help you discern the difference between these two pressure cookers, I’ll first be going over the similarities between the two.
 Then I’ll explain the significant differences, and how best to proceed when deciding on which pressure cooker you should invest in.

-Similarities Between the Power Pressure Cooker XL and Power Pressure Cooker Plus.
+Similarities Between the Power Pressure Cooker XL and Power Cooker Plus

 As I mentioned earlier, these two pressure cookers are nearly identical in appearance.
 At a glance, you couldn’t tell them apart.
 It’s not until you look closely at their stainless-steel bodies that you would notice the only difference is the product name printed right above the display screen.